cyclaero/ContentCGI/README.md

 We may add more users with the same command but __without__ the `-c` flag

     htdigest /usr/local/etc/apache24/ContentEditors.passwd ContentEditors "Author II Real Name"

 Use the shell script `generate-webdocs.sh` for populating the site's directory with an initial set of yet empty web documents, derived from the model files of the `content-delegate` plugin:

     plugins/content-delegate/generate-webdocs.sh "Your Content" /usr/local/www/ContentCGI/webdocs
     chown -R www:www /usr/local/www/ContentCGI
     chmod -R o-rwx /usr/local/www/ContentCGI

 Check the Apache configuration, the output of the following command should be `Syntax OK`:

     httpd -t

-Start Apache

-    service apache24 [re]start

-Enable ContentCGI in `/etc/rc.conf` by adding the following lines - make sure it runs as the non-privileged user `www`:
+Enable Apache and ContentCGI in `/etc/rc.conf` by adding the following lines - make sure the CGI daemon runs as the non-privileged user `www`:

+    apache24_enable="YES"
     ContentCGI_flags="-u www:www"
     ContentCGI_enable="YES"

-Start the ContentCGI Daemon
+Start Apache and the ContentCGI Daemon

+    service apache24 start
     service ContentCGI start

 Prepare the working directory for the Zettair search engine: